The versatility of pumice appears endless. Here are uses heard of or known about first-hand.

 48. Creating environments in aquariums and terrariums

 49. Essential oil diffuser - porous nature of rock allows oil to diffuse slowly.
-35 drops or so of favorite oil scents space
+35 drops or so of favorite oil scents area over time

 50. Stand-in for meteorite specimens, sharing certain characteristics

 If you know of other uses for pumice, especially unusual ones, email and I'll add them. (credit contribution if wanted)

 ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~

 Pumice stones have esoteric properties.
 While always sensing subtle intelligent energies emanating from stones, having worked with them so long and being sensitive to such things, I didn't know of specific healing uses.
 I just knew they held nice energy.

 According to many sources, real pumice can be used to foster emotional healing and work in cleansing negative energies.
 One healer at local healing faire told me she intended to secretly place stones in rebellious teen son's bedroom to absorb negative energies and then periodically cleanse them.
 Something about its sponge-like nature soaks up everything - both energies measurable and those not yet measurable, but no less real.

 In popular crystal and gem author Judy Hall's Crystals and Healing Stones guidebook, she says that placed over thymus a pumice can release old pain held in the heart and gut, "...healing long-standing emotional wounds and reprogramming one's emotional cellular memory."